BxtGeek/orion/README.md

-# Orion – Minimal KVM Hypervisor Lab
+# Orion – Minimal KVM Hypervisor

-Orion is a lightweight hypervisor lab built to understand and experiment with virtualization infrastructure using open-source components.
+Orion is a lightweight hypervisor  built to understand and experiment with virtualization infrastructure using open-source components.
 The goal of this project is to build a small, production-style virtualization stack step by step, similar in architecture to platforms like Proxmox, oVirt, and OpenStack.

 ---